 Signs of an Unhealthy Relationship with Food

-You might feel deprived or bad after eating certain foods or following strict rules about what you can.
-You can’t eat, even when it’s not for medical or digestive reasons.
+You might feel deprived or guilty after eating certain foods or follow strict rules about what you can and can’t eat—even when it’s not for medical or digestive reasons.
+These patterns may be impacting your well-being more than you realize.

-• If you often promise yourself to start eating healthier “tomorrow” or “Monday,” you may be caught in a cycle of guilt and frustration.
+If you frequently tell yourself you’ll start eating healthier “tomorrow” or “Monday,” you might be stuck in a cycle of guilt and frustration.

 Ways to Develop a Healthier Relationship with Food